Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

 \subsubsection{Different heating sources}

-In this section, the recent literatures presenting the effect of the various kinds of the heating source, are being discussed.
-Particularly, the cases of Time/space dependent heating source and also moving heating source treated with different method will be explored. \paragraph{Time/space dependent heating source} At first, the results for the media under the effect of the time-space-dependent heat flux are presented~\cite{KNRai2020}.
-The recent works have treated this problem utilizing the following methods. \subparagraph{Local thermal non-equilibrium (LTNE) approach} The bi-dimensional local thermal non-equilibrium bioheat model (LTNE DPL) has been developed for investigation of a two-dimensional malignant tissues under a regional hyperthermia treatment~\cite{Dutta2019}.
-As the skin tissues are porous structures, composed of highly non-uniform non-homogeneous structure of fluid and solid medium, a local thermal non-equilibrium model is preferred over a local thermal equilibrium process.
-The LTNE DPL is inquired analytically by applying a hybrid scheme based on the change of the variables and FIT with the therapeutic boundary conditions (nonzero temperature gradient) and coordinates dependent initial condition.
+This section discusses the recent literature presenting the effect of the various kinds of heating sources.
+Remarkably, the time and space-dependent heat sources and moving heating sources treated with different methods are explored. \paragraph{Time/space dependent heating source} At first, the results for the media under the effect of the time and space-dependent heat flux are presented \cite{KNRai2020}.
+Recent works have treated this problem utilizing the following methods. \subparagraph{Local thermal non-equilibrium (LTNE) approach} The two-dimensional local thermal non-equilibrium bioheat model (LTNE-DPL) has been developed to investigate two-dimensional malignant tissues under a hyperthermia treatment \cite{Dutta2019}.
+As the skin tissues are porous structures composed of a highly non-uniform non-homogeneous fluid and solid medium structure, an LTNE model is preferred over a local thermal equilibrium process.
+The LTNE-DPL has been solved analytically by applying a hybrid scheme based on the change of the variables and FIT with heat flux boundary conditions and spatial-dependent initial conditions.

 Two biological cases with imposed oscillating and constant heat flux on the diseased tissue have been investigated.
-The sinusoidal therapeutic heat flux is found to be better due to its longer time of the therapy relative to the constant heat flux heating.
-This long exposure time results in destruction of more cancer cells.
-Also, the authors employ a medium range of tissue heating of 38–44 °C for the lengthy thermal therapy to avoid the occurrence of the internal injury, instead of applying the usual average temperature of 50 °C for 30 mins.
+The sinusoidal therapeutic heat flux is found to be better due to its longer time of therapy relative to the constant heat flux heating.
+This long exposure time results in the destruction of more cancer cells.
+Also, the authors employ a medium range of tissue heating of 38–44$^\circ$C for the lengthy thermal therapy to avoid the occurrence of the internal injury, instead of applying the usual average temperature of 50$^\circ$C for 30 mins.